oacore/content/team/anna-zelinska.md

 past: false
 order: 0
 ---
 Helps to provide high quality services and deliver the best results as quickly as possible.
 Supports developers to improve software.
-Inspires by books and new knowlege.
+Inspired by books and new knowlege.